 What can you use the money for?

-At the $5000 and $10,000 levels, funds can pay for software, computing, transcribing, translating, surveys, data acquisition, and other research costs.
+Funds can pay for software, computing, transcribing, translating, surveys, data acquisition, and other research costs.

-At the $2000 level, funds are to be used only for data acquisition.
-That includes purchasing data sets and paying for participants (including MTurk).
+Data acquisition includes purchasing data sets and paying for participants (including MTurk).

 Funds (at any level) cannot pay for travel, conferences, or hardware.